 When we released Jira 8.0 in February, we explained that we built the Jira 8.x platform with a speedy new engine to meet the growing needs of our enterprise customers.
 A ton of the work that went into that platform was focused on increased performance and a better experience for Jira users.
 For your teams, this means faster agile boards and snappier searches, less email clutter, greater accessibility, and the Jira Server mobile app.
 For you, this means less time waiting on reindexes and optimizing performance, and more time focused on making your teams successful.

 Since then, we’ve doubled down on our commitment to performance and scalability.
 We enabled you to unlock the productivity of distributed teams with content delivery network (CDN) support, including templates for third-party CDNs and the ability to set up your own caching servers.
 The Jira team has expanded archiving capabilities to include both project and issue-level archiving, providing a simple but powerful way to remove out-of-date information, reduce clutter, and help users find what they need more quickly.
 Jira has joined forces with other Atlassian applications (Confluence and Bitbucket) with official Docker templates, and we’ve made it easier to deploy Jira Data Center on Azure or AWS.

-Now, with the Jira Software 8.5 Enterprise release, you’ll reap the benefits of the Jira 8 platform and everything we’ve delivered since, but you’ll also have the assurance that everything you’re getting with this release has been subject to additional performance and scalability testing against both the platform and the past two Enterprise releases.
+Now, with the Jira Software 8.5 Long Term Support release, you’ll reap the benefits of the Jira 8 platform and everything we’ve delivered since, but you’ll also have the assurance that everything you’re getting with this release has been subject to additional performance and scalability testing against both the platform and the past two Long Term Support releases.